 Adopt Our Model

-We believe every community should have a Clarehouse!
 Caring for a loved one around the clock can be challenging and many families need help.
-The number of people needing care is increasing, yet the number of available family caregivers is decreasing.
-Our dying family members are often alone, spending their last days in hospitals or other healthcare facilities.
-A lack of information about treatment choices and lack of advance care planning can lead to aggressive but futile life-prolonging treatments and the burden of uncontrolled symptoms.
-As a result, people suffer unnecessarily, without the ability to direct their final days based on their own values, goals and preferences.
+Our dying family members are often alone, spending their last days in hospitals or other facilities.
+A lack of information about healthcare choices and advance care planning can lead to unwanted treatments and the burden of uncontrolled symptoms.
+People may suffer unnecessarily, without the ability to direct their final days based on their values, goals and preferences.

-Clarehouse is a tested and effective response to this need.
-As a Social Model Hospice, Clarehouse joins a handful of organizations across the country that have implemented this innovative model of care.
-In contrast to a Medical Hospice, the Social Hospice primarily addresses the caregiver crisis, incorporating individualized supportive care through community participation.
-We are committed to the growth and development of this compassionate approach and are solidly positioned to empower other communities to adopt this model.
+Clarehouse is a tested and effective solution and we unite with organizations across the country that have implemented this innovative model of care, known as Social Model Hospice.
+In contrast to a Medical Hospice, the Social Model Hospice primarily addresses the caregiver crisis, offering individualized supportive care through community participation.
+We are committed to the growth of this compassionate approach and empower other communities to adopt the model.

 - dedicated to the care of dying individuals and families.